Methamphetamine Possession And Penalties in Des Moines

 Conversion labs are one type of illegal meth lab.
 A conversion lab is where defendants change liquid methamphetamine into crystals of meth.

-and are often Class C felonies or worse.
+Drug manufacturing and drug trafficking are often Class C felonies or worse.

 If you're charged with manufacturing methamphetamine in Iowa, the prosecutors will be trying to prove that:

 - You manufactured something